Aerial view of Rio de Janeiro with Sugarloaf Mountain, Guanabara Bay, and cityscape

 • Street Food: Embrace the diverse and delicious street food for budget-friendly meals.

-• Public Transport: Utilize extensive bus networks and metro systems in major cities.
-In some cities, app-based moto-taxis (like through Uber or 99) can be very cheap.
+• Public Transport: Use the extensive bus networks and metro systems in major cities.
+In some cities, app-based moto-taxis (like Uber or 99) can be very cheap.

-• Bargain: Politeness can go a long way when bargaining at markets, but it's not common in fixed-price stores.
+• Bargain: Politeness goes a long way when bargaining in the markets, but it's not common to bargain in fixed-price stores.

 • Carry small bills: Change can be difficult to come by, especially in smaller towns or for small purchases.